thisJJ/kingpower-react-starter/README.md

 </a>
 </p>

-### คู่มือการเขียน React เพื่อพัฒนาบน Platform KPC
+### React Tutorial Document for Platform KPC

-สำหรับพนักงานใหม่ นักศึกษาฝึกงาน หรือผู้ที่ต้องการเรียนรู้การพัฒนาเว็บแอพลิเคชั่นด้วย React Framework
+For new employees,trainee or anyone who wants to learn web development with React Framework.

-### การทำแบบทดสอบ
+### Examination
-- Fork repository ไปยัง Github ของคุณ
+- Fork repository into your Github.
-- สร้างโฟลเดอร์ด้วยชื่อของคุณเองในโฟลเดอร์ "ส่งแบบทดสอบ"
+- Make folder and place name "Your name" into folder "send-you-test"
-- เมื่อทำแบบทดสอบเสร็จ ให้ทำการ PR กลับมายัง Repository master ของเรา
+- PR your repository if you complete examination.
-- ทางทีมงานจะทำการตรวจทานแบบทดสอบให้แก่คุณ
+- We will check you examination soon.

 <br />
 <div align="center">
-<h2>ร่วมงานกับเรา ... <a href="https://kingpowerclick.com/category/career/teamtech/">JOIN TEAM !!!!</a></h2>
+<h2><a href="https://kingpowerclick.com/category/career/teamtech/">JOIN TEAM !!!!</a></h2>
 </div>

 <br />